 Using PRORAGIS to document how you are helping solve community problems could mean more support and increased resources for your agency.

-We have all had that once-in-a-lifetime professional development experience that re-energized us, taught us new skills and introduced us to amazing colleagues.
+We have all had that once-in-a-lifetime professional development experience that taught us new skills and introduced us to amazing colleagues.
 Cindi Wight, Recreation Director at Rutland Recreation and Parks Department in Vermont, shares how NRPA’s Directors School did just that for her.

 The opinions of NRPA blog contributors don't necessarily reflect the editorial position of National Recreation and Park Association as a whole.